All posts

 ngrok http 8000

-For automated testing patterns, see the complete testing guide and the CI/CD setup for GitHub Actions.
+For a broader automated testing plan, see the complete guide to testing MCP Apps, E2E testing for MCP Apps, and CI/CD setup for MCP Apps.

 When to Debug in Real Claude